GuiltyDolphin/dotfiles/README.md

 #### Setting up the installer

+Make sure if you are on Arch, that you install the `base-devel` group before using the installer, if you want to avoid missing package errors (`pacman -S base-devel`).

 To set up the installer, you first need to make sure you have Perl installed.
 To check if you have a Perl executable, simply run `type -p perl` in a terminal.
 If you see a path displayed